 To these ends, POLLEN20 will combine the objectives of a traditional meeting with the collegiality and dynamism of a less structured, more participatory gathering.
 As is outlined in the call for proposals, we encourage proposals for themed sessions in a variety of conventional and novel formats, aspiring to bring together perspectives and ways of sharing from across disciplines and geographic traditions, welcoming dialog with our allies within and outside the academy.

 We are committed to diverse and equitable participation, so we aim to keep registration costs low and make the conference as accessible as possible.

 Session proposals and conference registration

-Please refer to the Call for session proposals for more information on the conference theme, structure and guidance on submitting session proposals.
-All proposals will be reviewed by a panel and registration will open in early 2020.
+The call for organized session proposals is now closed.
+All submitted proposals will be reviewed by a panel and registration will open in early 2020.

 Conference news, updates and CfPs will be announced here and on the POLLEN website.

 Inquiries about the conference or questions about contributions to the Solidarity Fund for travel bursaries can be sent by email to POLLEN@sussex.ac.uk (please note that this is not the email address for the POLLEN secretariat).